xwmx/nb/README.md

-[`nb` tab completion](#tab-completion) is optimized for frequently running commands in various notebooks using the colon syntax, so installing the completion scripts is recommended and makes working with notebooks fun and easy.
+[`nb` tab completion](#tab-completion) is optimized for frequently running commands in various notebooks using the colon syntax, so installing the completion scripts is recommended and makes working with notebooks easy and fun.

 #### Global and Local Notebooks